 - In an emergency, such as a vehicle breakdown, contact our office at 314-977-2957 and the Department of Public Safety at 314-977-3000.
 Please provide the vehicle location, description, license plate number and estimated time of removal/repair.
 If towing or a jump start is needed, we can assist or refer you to those who can.

-Any unattended vehicle is defined as a parked vehicle and must comply with all parking regulations.
-Without exception, park your vehicle between two white parallel parking stall lines or unpainted wheel stop and do not park on or over the line, regardless of how others park.
-Hazard lights do not allow you the ability to park temporarily.
+Any unattended vehicle is defined as parked and must comply with all University parking regulations.
 You must park according to campus parking rules and regulations at all times.